Find out how much it costs to live in Italy compared to other countries and how the prices there compare to Italian salaries.

 After reading this, you'll be able to figure out how much you’d need to earn to live comfortably here, and which city fits best to your living standard.

-To understand the quality of life a bit better, it’s good to understand the relation of the average salaries to the cost of living in Italy.
+To understand the quality of life a bit better, it’s good to understand the relation of what people typically earn in Italy to the cost of living.

 Italy is one of the cheapest countries to live in.
-In fact, Italy is the 4th cheapest country in Western Europe.
+In fact, Italy is the 19th most expensive country in Europe.

 So how much does it cost to live in Italy?